lytranp/PythonScript/README.md

 # PythonScript

-It includes small scripts written by Python
+This rep includes small scripts written by Python

 I used them when tutoring graduate students in CS602 course: Data-Driven by Python